oravirt/ansible-oracle/README.md

 - Add support for creating container databases
 - Add service to database as part of db-creation
 - Add support for NFS storage
-- Add support for other Oracle releases (11.2)
 - Cleanup
 - .........